jayrobinson/LCARS-Guide/README.md

 *Feb 21, 2012*

+* *Sencha Touch App*
+* Implemented profiles for tablet and phone.
+* Added navigation view on iPhone/phone with back button and swipe to change episode.
-* Added SeriesList navigation view.
+* Added navigation view on tablet/iPad with back, next, and previous buttons.
-* Cleaned up data; Stardates and JSON structure.
+* Consolidated and cleaned up data; now use single store.
+* Added local screenshots to project.
+* Started to apply custom CSS.

 *Feb 20, 2012*